segunofe/EnforceSecurityAWSLambdaPythonAutomation/README.md

-# Automate Security Compliance in AWS using Python & Lambda
+# Enforce Security Compliance in AWS using Python & Lambda in an automated way

 ## Overview